NDDC Boss, Ogbuku tasks young lawyers on harnessing intellectual prowess to drive sustainable development in N'Delta

 Managing Director of the Niger Delta Development Commission (NDDC), Samuel Ogbuku gave the charge at the 2024 Moot and Mock Trial Competition for Law Faculties in the region, on Tuesday at the Nigerian Law School, Port Harcourt.

-Ogbuku in his remark at the event said the critical role of legal education and the legal profession in nation-building and community service.
+Ogbuku in his remark at the event said the critical role of legal education and the legal profession in nation-building and community service cannot be over- emphasized.

 He charged participants to engage in intellectually stimulating arguments, highlighting the region’s peculiarities and canvassing solutions to guide future lawmaking, facilitating even and rapid development.